oskameDEV/NHKworld.bundle/README.md

 **Installation Instructions**
 Install through the Unsuppored App Store (requires you to install the Webtools.bundle)
 → https://github.com/ukdtom/WebTools.bundle
-Basically instal like the instructions below, then open the webpanel of Webtools and install 'NHK World'
+Basically install it like the instructions below, then open the webpanel of Webtools and install 'NHK World'

 **Manual Installation Instructions**
  /!\ Installing it this way does not come with the auto-update option /!\